-• Thinking Toolkit

-A carefully developed 'toolkit' that sets the challenge to encourage our pupils to be independent inquisitive learners.
+• Thinking toolkit - A carefully developed 'toolkit' that sets the challenge to encourage our pupils to be independent, inquisitive learners.

-• Integrated Learning

-We know the importance of immersive learning and ensure that, during the academic year, our pupils have the opportunity to go off timetable to learn in-depth in one particular area.
-In the past this has included languages, STEaM, science and global awareness.
+• Integrated learning - We know the importance of immersive learning and ensure that, during the academic year, our pupils have the opportunity to go off timetable to learn in-depth in one particular area.
+Recently this has included languages, STEM, science, mental health and wellbeing, and global awareness.